-File and folder compression saves on file size and ensure the contents are captured and delivered or stored as one monolithic file.
+File and folder compression saves on file size and ensures the contents are captured and delivered or stored as one monolithic file.
 A compressed file which contains files and folders is generally referred to as an archive.
 Here are some built in compression applications you can use including zip, tar, gz, bz2, gz and dmg.

 ZIP – Cross Platform